itead/ITEADLIB_Arduino_IoTgo/README.md

 Offline API documentation can be found under directory [doc](https://github.com/itead/ITEADLIB_Arduino_IoTgo/tree/master/doc).

+For Raspberry Pi users, Segnix is recommended at <https://github.com/itead/Segnix/>.
+Segnix ships with an IoTgo library beased on Linux/Raspberry Pi.

 ## How to get started

 On the home page of API documentation, the tabs of Modules, Classes and Examples will be useful for Arduino developers.

-## Levels
+## Project Layers

-IoTgo Arduino Library has levels following:
+IoTgo Arduino Library has layers following:

-  - IoTgo Device Level: Switch/Light/THSensor [source: Dev_*]
+  - IoTgo Device Layer: Switch/Light/THSensor [source: Dev_*]
-  - Http Proxy Level: IoTgo [source: IoTgo*]
+  - Http Proxy Layer: IoTgo [source: IoTgo*]
+  - Network Layer: NetInterface [source: Net_*]
-  - Ethernet Level: ESP2560(WIFI) [source: Eth_*]
+  - Ethernet Layer: ESP2560(WIFI) [source: Eth_*]
-  - Hardware Level: WBoard/MEGA
+  - Hardware Layer: MEGA/WBoard/WBoard Pro

 # Configuration and Connection

 ## Configure Your Board

-When you use with MEGA board or WBoard, uncomment the follow line in `Eth_ESP8266.h`.
+When you use with MEGA board or WBoard or WBoard Pro, uncomment the follow line in `IoTgo_config.h`.

 	#define MEGA